 Food Combining Rules Explained: The Body Ecology Principles Can’t Be Separated

 All of the Body Ecology Principles work together in harmony to create balance in your inner ecosystem and propel you toward better health.
 You cannot practice one and ignore the others.

-For example, the Principle of Food Combining explains why our articles about the 80/20 Principle stated that 80% of the food on your plate should be composed of non-starchy land and/or sea vegetables and the other 20% should be animal protein OR grain — but never both.
+For example, the Principle of Food Combining explains why our 80/20 Principle states that 80 percent of the food on your plate should be composed of non-starchy land and/or sea vegetables and the other 20 percent should be animal protein OR grain — but never both.

 - It’s best to combine protein with non-starchy land and/or sea vegetables.

 - It’s best to combine grains and starchy vegetables with non-starchy land and/or sea vegetables.
 Starchy vegetables are acorn or butternut squash, lima beans, artichokes, and red skin potatoes.
 (Red skin potatoes are the only potatoes we recommend because they have less sugar and don’t feed Candida yeast.)

 Food combining lies at the foundation of the Body Ecology Diet because it brings us back to our ancient roots, promoting life-long health and vitality.
 Donna explains, “Because man didn’t have that rich array of foods, we wouldn’t have been able to eat that way a long time ago, and it’s part of the big mistake we’re making today.”
 She says, “It’s all about digestion and helping your digestive tract become healthier, so this is a valuable principle.”

 Do the foods that you eat together really matter?
 If you want to learn the best way to balance your inner ecosystem, it all starts with healthy digestion, made possible by proper food combining.
 This will make it easy for you to get all of the nutrients that you need right away to restore your body back to its natural balance.